There are two ways to get rid of travel anxiety

 Taksi is expensive

-If you decide to make Taksim your base in Istanbul then it would be advisable to take a day tour to the old town to tick mark your check list of attractions within a day’s time.Not only is the taxi service a rip off, also watch out for over friendly taxi drivers.
+Staying in Taksim you can also take day tours to the old town to tick mark attractions off your list because not only is the taxi service a rip off, also watch out for over friendly taxi drivers.

 Shopping from local markets